giffordlabcvr/NCBI-HCV-GLUE/README.md

 * * * * *

-## Usage

-GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
-This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.

-For detailed instructions on how to use HCV-GLUE for your comparative genomic analysis, refer to the GLUE software environment's [reference documentation](http://glue-tools.cvr.gla.ac.uk/).

-* * * * *

 ## Contributing

 We welcome contributions from the community!
 If you're interested in contributing to HCV-GLUE, please review our [Contribution Guidelines](https://github.com/giffordlabcvr/HCV-GLUE/blob/master/md/CONTRIBUTING.md).